Operation: Watten, France

 Sgt.
 Harry Ward.
 Longuenesse Souvenir Cemetery (St. Omer).
 Plot 6.
 Row C. Collective Grave 2.
 Son of James Alfred and Emily Ward and husband of Dorothy Irene Ward, of Stourbridge, Worcestershire, England.

-P/O. James Douglas Duffin.
+Plt Off.
+James Douglas Duffin.
 Longuenesse Souvenir Cemetery (St. Omer).
 Plot 6.
 Row C. Collective Grave 2.
-Son of Mr. James A. Duffin of Riverside Drive, Toronto, Canada.
+Born on the 20th January 1914 in Toronto, Ontario.
+Son of James Arthur and Olive Janet (née Brack) Duffin from Toronto, Ontario, Canada.
+His mother predeceased him in March 1921.

 Sgt.
 Geoffrey Edward Warren.
 Longuenesse Souvenir Cemetery (St. Omer).
 Plot 6.
 Row C. Collective Grave 2.
 Son of Charles Alfred and Bessie Elvina Warren, of West Hartlepool, Co.
 Durham, England.